JVital2013/vitality-goes/docs/config.md

 # How to Configure Vitality GOES

-The Vitality GOES config is stored in `html/config`.
-There are additional example configs in the [configs folder](/configs).
-Configs for data from goestools are prefixed with "goestools-", while configs for data from SatDump are prefixed with "satdump-".
-You can start with the configs provided, then change or combine them as necessary.
+The primary Vitality GOES config is stored in `html/config`.
+To get started, copy a set of example configuration files from the [configs folder](/configs).
+Configs for using goestools data source are prefixed with "goestools-", while configs for SatDump are prefixed with "satdump-".
+Scriptconfig.ini is not needed for Vitality GOES itself, so skip it if present.

+Configurations are highly customizable and can be modified to fit your configuration as you see fit.
 The configuration is broken out into the following files:

 * **config.ini**: The main configuration file
 * **emwin.ini**: Stores information about the emwin images you want to display.
 This file has no effect on emwin text that is displayed, and does not need changed if you're switching between GOES-16 and GOES-17/18.